metalbear-co/mirrord/SECURITY.md

 - Any security issues that might put at risk the confidentiality, integrity, or accessibility of our systems or data.

-**Out of Scope Vulnerabilities:**

-- Clickjacking on pages with no sensitive actions.

-- Unauthenticated/logout/login CSRF.

-- Attacks requiring MITM or physical access to a user's device.

-- Any activity that could lead to the disruption of our service (DoS).

-- Content spoofing and text injection issues without showing an attack vector or the ability to modify HTML/CSS.

-- Email spoofing.

-- Missing DNSSEC, CAA, CSP headers.

-- Lack of Secure or HTTP-only flags on non-sensitive cookies.

-- Deadlinks.

 **Reporting Instructions:**

 1. Email your findings to **hi@metalbear.co**.